alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 To use pyenv to install python versions, you might require build dependencies (the tools used to compile a local version of python -- pyenv builds and compiles python from source once for each version).
 On macos, you'll need the apple developer command line tools.
 You can install these with `xcode-select -install`.
 You will also need readline and xz (`brew install readline xz` on macos, see [the pyenv wiki](https://github.com/pyenv/pyenv/wiki/Common-build-problems#prerequisites) for more details on other platforms).

 Once you've done this, you may be able to run `pyenv install 3.7.5` to install python version 3.7.5 using pyenv.
 On recent versions of macos, this will probably fail (see [this page on the pyenv wiki](https://github.com/pyenv/pyenv/wiki/Common-build-problems) for more information, or read on!).
-To get around this, I've developed a tiny helper script for installing python versions on macos, whhich sets the proper environment variables.
+To get around this, I've developed a tiny helper script for installing python versions on macos, which sets the proper environment variables.
 You can get that script at [`dotfiles/pyenv/bin/pyenv-macbuild`](https://github.com/alexrudy/dotfiles/blob/master/python/bin/pyenv-macbuild), and placing it somewhere on your `PATH` will allow you to run `pyenv macbuild` which will invoke `pyenv install`, but with environment variables set properly for macos.
 The script is pretty simple:
 ```zsh
 #!/usr/bin/env sh
 #